 Although it's called yellow mole, mole amarillo is actually more red in colour.
 It seems that the name comes from the yellow chillies it contains, which are unique to Oaxaca - chilhuacle amarillo and costeno amarillo.
 This delicious, garlicy mole is also versatile - serve it with chicken, pork, beef or vegetables, and add corn dumplings called chocho yones.

 The rarest and most unusual of the 7 moles, chichilo is flavoured with blackened chilli seeds and burnt tortillas, giving it a rich, dark taste.
-As if these flavours weren't powerful enough, toasted avocado leaves are added for their aniseed-aroma, along with allspice, cumin, clove, cinnamon and Mexican oregano, then the mole is topped with fresh chillies, onion and lime!
+As if these flavours weren't powerful enough, toasted avocado leaves (seen on the photo to the left!) are added for their aniseed-aroma, along with allspice, cumin, clove, cinnamon and Mexican oregano, then the mole is topped with fresh chillies, onion and lime!

 This mole is made with tangy tomatoes and raisin-like ancho chillies, as well as chilhuacle chillies which make it fiery hot.
 Chocolate is often added to make the dish sweeter and richer and help balance the heat.
 Mole rojo is probably the most familiar mole outside of Mexico - you might recognise it as it's used as a sauce for enchiladas in Mexican restaurants in the US and UK, in which case the chocolate is omitted.